abbychau/multiqueue2/Readme.md

 with the additional ability to have multiple independent consumers each receiving the same [stream](#model) of data.

-So why would you choose MultiQueue over the built-in channels?
+Reasons to choose MultiQueue2 over the built-in channels:

-MultiQueue
   * supports broadcasting elements to multiple readers with a single push into the queue
   * allows reading elements in-place in the queue in most cases, so you can broadcast elements without lots of copying
   * can act as a futures stream and sink
   * does not allocate on push/pop unlike channel, leading to much more predictable latencies
-  * is practically lockless<sup>[1](#ft1)</sup> unlike sync_channel, and fares decently under contention
+  * is virtually lockless unlike sync_channel, and fares decently under contention

-On the other hand, you would want to use a channel/sync_channel if you:
+Reasons NOT to choose MultiQueue2 over the built-in channels:

   * Truly want an unbounded queue, although you should probably handle backlog instead
   * Need senders to block when the queue is full and can't use the futures api
   * Don't want the memory usage of a large buffer